yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 setting the values at a lower index in the list).

-Rationale: RSA-PSS provides a provably secure alternative to PKCS#1 v1.5 and, when available, it be used instead.
+Rationale: RSA-PSS provides a provably secure alternative to PKCS#1 v1.5 and, when available, it should be used instead.
 TLS 1.3 made RSA-PSS mandatory-to-implement and provided the means to use it with TLS 1.2 also.

 ## Compression